18F/fedramp-dashboard/README.md

 For code coverage we can leverage the following:

  - For in-browser coverage analysis we use [BlanketJS](http://blanketjs.org)
- - [Karma Coverage](https://github.com/karma-runner/karma-coverage) is a plug-in which may be used in tandem with the Karma test runner
+ - [Karma Coverage](https://github.com/karma-runner/karma-coverage) is a plug-in which may be used in tandem with the Karma test runner.